-Treatment of a spinal cord injury starts in the ER.
-Then, the injured person will be admitted to the hospital.
+Treatment of a spinal cord injury starts at the place of the accident and continues in the emergency room (ER).
+Then the injured person will be admitted to the hospital.
 Or he or she will be moved to a spinal cord injury treatment center.

 Relief of pressure on the spine.
 This is done using surgery or traction (a mechanical system of weights).

 Treatment to stabilize the spine.
 Screws, metal plates, and other devices may be placed during surgery.
-In some cases, traction may be used instead.
+In some cases, traction or a brace may be used instead.

-First the injury is made stable.
+First the injury is stabilized, either with surgery, bracing, or both.
 Then, supportive care and rehabilitation (rehab) are the goals.
 Supportive care helps prevent other health problems.
 This may include skin sores.
 Rehab supports a person’s emotional and physical recovery.
 It includes:

 Physical therapy.
 This supports strength and movement in muscles and joints.
-It helps most people with spinal cord injuries regain some function.
+It may help some people with spinal cord injuries regain some function.